moore-automation/local_dev_to_cicd/docs/lab_setup_connect.md

 For this Hands-On Workshop, we will use Cisco dCloud.
 It provides an environment that we can connect to via VPN and where our devices are running which we will configure in different ways.

-Before you start and connect to the VPN, make sure you have the containers with the GitLab and Automation components up and running!
+You might have to disconnect from the VPN when starting the Containers in order to bring them up successfully.

 **The credentials for connecting to your dCloud Pod via VPN will be provided by your breakout proctor.**